txt/se16/project/project-overview.md

 If you want to use Latex, and if you want to avoid all the installation problems, use Sharelatex[^sharelatex].

 [^sharelatex]:
-(1) Open a Sharelatex.com account using your Github id.
+(A) Open a Sharelatex.com account using your Github id.
-(2) Create a "New Project" from template  "Journal > ACM SIG Proceedings Templates".
+(B) Create a "New Project" from template  "Journal > ACM SIG Proceedings Templates".
-(3) Link that to Github (which will create a new repo, just for that paper)
+(C) Link that to Github (which will create a new repo, just for that paper)